-Rachel is also currently working with composer Anthony Braxton.
-She was the choreographer for the latest production of Braxton's Sonic Genome Project (Torino Jazz Festival 2015), was the choreographer for his opera Trillium J which premiered in April, 2014 at Roulette in NYC and is a performer in his interdisciplinary Pine Top Aerial Music project.
-She has also worked with composer and bagpipes player Matthew Welch, and collaborated on numerous projects with Testa and Rhodes including User (2010) and Unicorns Were Horses (2009).
+Rachel has done multiple projects with composer Anthony Braxton including as choreographer for the latest production of Braxton's Sonic Genome Project (Torino Jazz Festival 2015).
+She was choreographer for his opera Trillium J which premiered in April, 2014 at Roulette in NYC and is a performer in his interdisciplinary Pine Top Aerial Music project.
+She has created collaborative works with other established composers including vocalist Kyoko Kitamura, bagpipes player Matthew Welch and numerous projects with bassist and electronics artist Carl Testa and vocalist Anne Rhodes.
 Rachel was a participating artist in the World Performance Project's Think Jam: Improvisation Across Disciplines, a symposium on improvisation at Yale University.

-In NYC her work has been shown at The Austrian Cultural Forum's Moving Sounds Festival, Arts For Art, Danspace Project, Dance Theater Workshop, Roulette, The Chocolate Factory, The Vision Festival, Issue Project Room, Movement Research Spring Festival, Catch!
-Performance Series, The Poetry Project, The NOT Festival, Dixon Place, Jalopy Theater, ArtSpace New Haven, and Movement Research at the Judson Church.
-Rachel has also presented projects internationally at The Free Music Festival in Antwerp, Belgium; Vienna, Austria; Amsterdam,The Netherlands; Bologna, Italy, and in Cologne and Kassel Germany.
+Her work has been shown in New York City at The Austrian Cultural Forum's Moving Sounds Festival, Arts For Art, Danspace Project, Dance Theater Workshop (NYLA), Roulette, The Chocolate Factory, The Vision Festival, Issue Project Room, Movement Research Spring Festival, Catch!
+Performance Series, The Poetry Project, The NOT Festival, Dixon Place, Jalopy Theater, and Movement Research at the Judson Church.
+In New Haven at the Yale University Art Gallery, International Festival of Arts and Ideas, Artspace New Haven.
+Rachel has been presented internationally at The Free Music Festival in Antwerp, Belgium; Vienna, Austria; Amsterdam,The Netherlands; Bologna, Italy, and in Cologne and Kassel Germany.

 Rachel is the founder of the performance space and movement laboratory, The BIG ROOM in New Haven, CT and curator of its interdisciplinary performance series, Take Your Time.
 The series' debut in May 2010 was profiled in the New York Times and received an overall Best of 2010 mention in the New Haven Register.

-In 2015/16 Rachel was a visiting assistant professor at Trinity College, department of Theater and Dance.
-She has been a guest artist at Miami Dade College (MDC Live Arts Lab), Yale University, Wesleyan University, Texas Woman's University and Connecticut College.
-She is on faculty at Movement Research, and traveled to Russia as a teaching artist for the Moscow Dance Agency Tsekh Summer Dance Festival.
-She was on the dance faculty at The Educational Center for the Arts (ECA), an arts high school in New Haven, CT.
+Rachel has been a visiting assistant professor at Trinity College, department of Theater and Dance and a guest artist at Rutgers University Mason Gross School of the Arts, Miami Dade College (MDC Live Arts Lab), Yale University, Wesleyan University, Texas Woman's University and Connecticut College.
+She is on faculty at Movement Research, and taught in Russia as a teaching artist for the Moscow Dance Agency Tsekh Summer Dance Festival.
+She was on the dance faculty at The Educational Center for the Arts (ECA) high school from 2011-2014.
 Rachel maintains a private practice in the Alexander Technique.